Reviews You Can Rely On

 No guided workouts

 After all our rigorous testing, we are happy to report that the Garmin Edge Explore 2 lives up to its name; it's designed to explore.
 With excellent turn-by-turn navigation that works offline and calculates quickly, it's a joy to use on rural roads and in unfamiliar cities.
 It combines this navigation prowess with features reminiscent of the Edge 830.
-With up to three ride profiles to use across different bikes, smart trainer control, ClimbPro analysis, music control, and integration with hundreds of peripherals, the Edge Explore 2 does almost everything you need and little that you don't.
+You can add up to three ride profiles to use across different bikes, has smart trainer control, ClimbPro analysis, music control, and integration with hundreds of peripherals.
+As our gear experts concluded “The Edge Explore 2 does almost everything you need and little that you don't.”

 Read more: Garmin Edge Explore 2 review